Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

 \subsection{Dipole rotation energy barrier and effect of the functional}

 As discussed in the introduction, our previous simulations \cite{gigli_thermodynamics_2022} underestimated the temperature at which the system transitions from the tetragonal structure to the cubic one.
 It may be possible to reduce this discrepancy by employing a more accurate (and expensive) functional for fitting.
 Before embarking on the fitting we calculated the dipole rotation barrier discussed in \cite{gigli_thermodynamics_2022}, with DFT using VASP \cite{VASP} and the functionals listed in table \ref{table:dipole-rot}.
 Computational details are provided in the supplemental material.
 For each functional two single point DFT energy calculations were performed on a distorted version of the rhombohedral (spacegroup R3m) ground state of the system with a 2$\times$2$\times$2 supercell and a lattice parameter of 8~\AA.
 In the first of these calculations all the Ti atoms in the system were displaced along the $\langle$111$\rangle$ direction by 0.082~\AA, resulting in aligned local dipoles.
 In this structure, Ba and Ti atoms occupy the 1a position ($z_{\text{Ba}} = -0.0004$ and $z_{\text{Ti}} = 0.51116$), while the oxygen occupies the 3b position ($x_{\text{O}} = 0.48823$, $z_{\text{O}} = -0.01872$).
-In the second calculation, one the Ti atoms was again displaced by the same amount in the $\langle\bar{1}\bar{1}\bar{1}\rangle$ direction, while the others were kept fixed.
-One local dipole is thus anti-parallel to all the others.
+In the second calculation, one of the Ti atoms was again displaced by the same amount in the $\langle\bar{1}\bar{1}\bar{1}\rangle$ direction, while the others were kept fixed.
+Consequently, in this new configuration, one local dipole is anti-parallel to all the others.
 The dipole rotation barriers in table \ref{table:dipole-rot} give the difference in energy between these two structures.
 In other words, the dipole rotation barriers in table \ref{table:dipole-rot} are the energies required to flip one dipole.
-You can see that more accurate density functionals give a higher value for this barrier.
-The transition temperatures for these more accurate functionals will thus likely be higher as these functionals impose a higher energetic penalty for having antiparallel dipoles and disordered configurations.
+Even though this highly-idealized energy difference cannot be taken as a quantitative measure of the energy scale for the ferroelectic phase transition, it tells one something about the energetic cost for disrupting ferroelectric order.
+As we shall see, the same trend we observe here, with more accurate density functionals giving a higher value for this barrier, is qualitatively reflected in a corresponding increase in the ferroelectric transition temperature.